 Share This Post

-- Live, work, or purchase property in any member country of the EU
+- The ability to live, work, or purchase property in Italy, or any member country of the EU

-- Hiring preference by employers inside the EU, and the ability to do business anywhere
+- Hiring preference by employers inside the EU, and the ability to do business there

 - Access to low-cost healthcare, including doctors and emergency services